acollign/netrunner-wiki/Running-in-production.md

 lein generate-docker --name your-name/image-name
 ```

-## Building a production Docker imageb
+## Building a production Docker image

 To build the production Docker image, proceed as follows